phax/peppol-commons/README.md

   * [`peppol-smp-client`](#peppol-smp-client) - the PEPPOL SMP and BDXR SMP client

 These project are used implicitly by the following projects:
-  * [peppol-directory](https://github.com/phax/peppol-directory/) - the PEPPOL Directory (formerly Yellow Pages)
+  * [phoss-directory](https://github.com/phax/phoss-directory/) - the phoss Directory for PEPPOL and TOOP
-  * [peppol-smp-server](https://github.com/phax/peppol-smp-server/) - the phoss SMP server with a management GUI
+  * [phoss-smp](https://github.com/phax/phoss-smp/) - the phoss SMP server with a management GUI
   * [as2-peppol-client](https://github.com/phax/as2-peppol-client/) - the AP client library
   * [as2-peppol-server](https://github.com/phax/as2-peppol-server/) - the AP server stub